Two decades of tech evolution made me fall in love with mountain biking again

-Call it a silver lining of the COVID-19 cloud.
-I loved mountain biking in the 1980s and 1990s, and now I've rediscovered that passion.
+Call it a silver lining of the COVID-19 cloud: I've rediscovered the passion I had for mountain biking in the 1980s and 1990s.
 And holy moly -- technology changes mean it's almost a different sport.

-Mountain bikes haven't changed as radically as mobile phones since I bought my last set of wheels in 1996, but it's close.
+Mountain bikes haven't changed as radically as mobile phones since 1996, when I bought my last set of wheels.
+But it's close.
 New to me are bump-swallowing full suspension, gargantuan 29-inch wheels, powerful hydraulic brakes, adaptable "dropper" seatposts and fat, grippy, tubeless tires.

 The technology improvements upgraded my attitude.
 Mountain biking transformed from an activity I felt I ought to enjoy into a sport I really, really want to do every day.
 That's good news for a middle-aged man who spends an awful lot of time parked behind a computer screen.